-What Can Title | Provide?
+What Can Title I Provide?

-In general, if funds are not reasonably available from other public or private sources to provide such services, the district may use Title I, Part A funds for the following types of services to meet these students' needs:
+In general, if funds are not reasonably available from other public or such services, the district may use Title I, Part A funds for the following meet these students' needs: and the second of the second decreases and the second second

+Emergency food

+Supplies and materials

+Eyeglasses

+Clothing to meet a school's dress or uniform requirements

+Medical/dental services - emergency only

+☐ Immunization

-meet these students' needs: Emergency food Supplies and materials Eyeglasses Clothing to meet a school's dress or uniform requirements Medical/dental services - emergency only Immunization Information and referrals to health and social services Birth certificates (if the lack prevents access to school) GED testing fees for school-age homeless students GED testing fees for parents of homeless students What Is Title I NOT ALLOWED to Provide?
-The following expenses MAY NOT be paid using Title I, Part A funds: Utilities Household items Rent Hotel/motel rooms Medical expenses for parents Clothing for parents Clothing for young children of teen parents Physical exam required for student participation in athletics Athletics uniforms
+Information and referrals to health and social services

+Birth certificates (if the lack prevents access to school)

+☐ GED testing fees for school-age homeless students

+GED testing fees for parents of homeless students

+What Is Title I NOT ALLOWED to Provide?
+The following expenses MAY NOT be paid using Title I, Part A funds:

+Utilities

+Household items

+Rent

+Hotel/motel rooms

+Medical expenses for parents

+Clothing for parents

+Clothing for young children of teen parents

+Physical exam required for student participation in athletics

+Athletics uniforms